-The purpose of this Appendix is to provide a basic understanding of the responsibilities associated with each of the Incident Command System emergency support functions that may be needed on the campus during an emergency and to designate Lead and Support Agencies and departments.
+The purpose of this Annex is to provide a basic understanding of the responsibilities associated with each of the Incident Command System emergency support functions (ESFs) that may be needed (and selectively activated) on the campus during an emergency and to designate Lead and Support Agencies, and departments.

 II.
 Emergency Support Function Listing:

 A. ESF 1 – Transportation.
 The purpose of Emergency Support Function 1 is to provide coordination of

 transportation assets to support emergency operations.
 This support includes: